PseudoKnight/CHFiles/README.md

 CHFiles is a CommandHelper extension that allows you to work with files and directories.

-Requires CommandHelper 3.3.4 build #3978 or later.
+Requires CommandHelper 3.3.4 or later.

 # Functions: